ItziModel/itzi/docs/prog_manual.rst

 - *dev* where the main development takes place.

 The code should be tested in *dev* before being merged to master for release.
-No formal test suite exists for now.

 Development environment
 -----------------------

 We recommend to create a virtual environment to work on the source code.
-This will prevent to mess with another installed verion of Itzï.

 .. code:: sh

-    $ virtualenv itzi_dev
+    $ python3 -m venv itzi_dev

-Then you can activate the virtualenv and install the dev version of Itzï.
+Then you can activate the virtual env and install the dev version of Itzï.

 .. code:: sh